No weapon formed against me shall prosper.

 The weapons of our warfare are not of this world, but they are mighty through God for the pulling down of strongholds.

-The Word of God is our weapon, sharper than any two-edged sword, able to pierce through the darkness and expose the lies of the enemy.
+The Word of God is our armament, sharper than any two-edged sword, able to pierce through the darkness and expose the lies of the enemy.

 It is a lamp to our feet and a light to our path, guiding us in righteousness and truth.

-Prayer is another powerful weapon, enabling us to commune with God and seek His guidance and protection.
+Prayer is another powerful armament, enabling us to commune with God and seek His guidance and protection.

 Through prayer, we can bring down strongholds, bind the works of the enemy, and release the power of God in our lives.